How to complete a right to work check

 Conducting an online Right to Work check using this service will provide the University with the required ‘statutory excuse’ without requiring original documents to be presented in person.

-Currently, however, this online service can only be used for individuals with:
+This online service can only be used for individuals with:

 • A Biometric Residence Permit (BRP) card